Vamale language: Phonology

 Vamale has five phonemic vowel articulations, and 35 consonant phonemes.

 Vowels

-While Vamale distinguishes five vowel phonemes, /a/, /e/, /i/, /o/, /u/, nasality and length are phonemic as well.
+While Vamale distinguishes five vowel phonemes.
+Nasality and length are phonemic as well.
 Compare /tã/ 'oven' and /ta/ 'go up', /ˈfa.ti/ 'speech' and /ˈfaː.ti/ 'to stick, to glue'.

 Depending on the length of the vowel, and on the final consonant of the syllable, /e/ and /o/ can be realized more open: plosives and short syllables trigger open vowels (e.g. [tɔːt] 'grass' [sɛn] 'poison'), while open syllables, and long ones closed by nasals, feature closed vowels.

 Consonants

 As is typical of Northern New Caledonian languages, Vamale has a wealth of consonants.
 The distinction reconstructible since Proto-Oceanic is between nasals, semi-nasals (pre-nasalized voiced plosives, i.e. /ᵐb/, /ⁿɟ/ etc.), and orals.

 Stress

 In Vamale, disyllabic words have penultimate stress, as is typical in Oceanic settings.
 Trisyllabic, morphologically simple, non-derived nouns take stress on the first syllable.
 These are rare, though loanwords now increase their number.
 Longer words are morphologically complex and put stress on the penultimate stress-bearing unit, which is often a syllable of the root, but not always.
 While some morphological factors complicate the picture, regular phonological aspects predict most stress positions.
 A closed syllable will be stressed over an open one, a fortis onset will usually top a tenuis onset, and a long syllable will be stressed above all else.
 This gives us a hierarchy of factors: